MauritsDijkman/Stitched_Together/README.md

 # Stitched_Together

-This repository contains all the content of project Stitched Together.
+This repository contains all the content of the game 'Stitched Together'.

 **Requirements**
 - The game needs to be ran in Processing